In this article, we examine the world of trade and the complexities of trading and management of products and services:

 Unfair Trade Practices

-It is important to determine if the company’s product or services were deceptive, unlawful, fraudulent, or
+It is important to determine if the company’s product or services were deceptive, unlawful, fraudulent, or injurious to the consumer?

 The current dispute between the USA and China stems from “unfair trade practices”; as a result, the USA has imposed punitive tariffs on goods being imported into the USA from China.

-In the interests of fairer trade practices, we need to take into considerations mutual respect, equality, and honesty but because of many
+In the interests of fairer trade practices, we need to take into considerations mutual respect, equality, and honesty but because of many complexities this becomes a challenge.

 There is a battle to understand and control the who, when, where, and how of what is being said and done.